project-oak/silveroak/cava/doc/arrows.md

 - Currently the Arrow sub classes are not broken out into their own classes (e.g ArrowDrop)
 - Arrows are used "directly" and we don't represent lanuages as generalized arrows.
-Adams construction of multilevel languages makes heavy use of the category theory form.
+Adam's construction of multilevel languages makes heavy use of the category theory form.
 - Conversion between Kappa Calculus and Arrows does not follow the paper and is currently performed via a lambda-closure-conversion-like method.
 This is as